 Trust in the process and have fun.
 Learning kickboxing and getting in shape is a fun and exciting journey.
 You will get many bumps and bruises (literally) along the way, but it's important to enjoy the process as you learn and grow.

 You can either park on the street, or there is Valet parking across the street for $3.

 Which class is best for beginners?

-We recommend trying out the 7:10pm class for beginners.
-Most of our classes have one instructor, but our 7:10pm usually has two instructors, so you can get more one-on-one attention.
-If you can’t make it to the 7:10pm class, we recommend that you come in about 20 minutes early before class starts, and that way the instructor can help teach you the basics before class starts.
+We recommend taking our the 6:00pm (Tues/Thurs) Kickboxing class for beginners.
+If you can’t make it to the 6:00pm (tues/thurs) class, we recommend that you come in about 15 minutes early and make a reservation before so the instructor can help teach you the basics before class starts.

 What is the class format?